postgresml/postgresml/pgml-dashboard/content/blog/pgml-chat-a-command-line-tool-for-deploying-low-latency-knowledge-based-chatbots-part-I.md

 2. Passing those passages to a model like GPT-3 to generate conversational responses.
 3. Orchestrating the query, retrieval and generation flow to enable real-time chat.

-## 3. Evaluating and Fine-tuning chatbot
+## 3. Evaluating and Fine-tuning the chatbot

-Chatbot needs to be evaluated and fine-tuned before it can be deployed to the real world.
+The chatbot needs to be evaluated and fine-tuned before it can be deployed to the real world.
 This involves:

  1. Experimenting with different prompts and selecting the one that generates the best responses for a suite of questions.
  2. Evaluating the chatbot's performance on a test set of questions by comparing the chatbot's responses to the ground truth responses.